Manufactured gas plants

 Former Fresno - 1 Manufactured Gas Plant

-Overview: PG&E has completed soil remediation activities at the site of a former manufactured gas plant that operated at 211 North Thorne Avenue in Fresno (site) from 1918 to 1929.
-All work was performed voluntarily under the oversight of the California Department of Toxic Substances Control (DTSC), City of Fresno and San Joaquin Valley Air Pollution Control District.
+PG&E has completed soil remediation activities at the site of a former manufactured gas plant (MGP) that operated at 211 North Thorne Avenue in Fresno (site) from 1918 to 1929.
+All work was performed voluntarily under the oversight of the California Department of Toxic Substances Control (DTSC).

-Cleanup activities included the removal and off-site disposal of roughly 20,370 tons of impacted soil from the site, and in the adjacent public right-of-way (ROW) along North Thorne Avenue and West Voorman Avenue.
+Cleanup activities included the removal and off-site disposal of roughly 20,370 tons of impacted soil from the site, and in the adjacent railroad right-of-way and public right-of-way (ROW) along North Thorne Avenue and West Voorman Avenue.

-With remediation activities completed, PG&E is in the process of constructing two new buildings and parking at this property.
-The property will continue to be used by PG&E as a service yard and a gas load center.
-We will continue to keep the community informed about the project as needed.
+After remediation work was complete, PG&E constructed two new buildings and parking at this property to support its continued use as a service yard and gas load center.
+This work was completed in November 2018.
+PG&E will continue to keep the community informed about the project as needed.

 There is no indication that PG&E's former MGP sites pose any health concerns to the public, based on our testing, experience, and extensive review of medical literature.